peppesapienza/RocketAlert/README.md

 ### DoubleButtonsRocketBlock

-**Use the `DoubleButtonsRocketBlock` when you want to show two options.** You can initialize a `DoubleButtonsRocketBlock` passing to it two `ButtonRocketBlock`.
+**Use the `DoubleButtonsRocketBlock` when you want to show two options.** You can initialize a `DoubleButtonsRocketBlock` passing to it init two `ButtonRocketBlock`.
 It's important to know that **when a user taps to one of the buttons the touch over the block will be disabled.**

 ```swift
 let leftButton = ButtonRocketBlock.init(title: "Left Button")